We are in the middle of a massive shift in the way people use and buy software.

 The alternative is to continue scaling through hiring.
 Doing so will almost guarantee that your company will move slow, be unable to respond at the speed needed to win, become bloated trying to meet customer expectations with humans, and have higher costs and lower profit margins.

-If you’re not actively thinking about how to minimize friction at every customer interaction and how to drive customer loyalty and advocacy, it’s time to be highly concerned about your product-led competitors.
+If you’re not actively thinking about how to minimize friction at every customer interaction, maximize product adoption, and drive customer loyalty and advocacy, it’s time to be highly concerned about your product-led competitors.

 Of course, companies don’t become product-led overnight.
 Becoming product-led is a process and journey that requires a mindset shift at both the individual and company level.
 It takes time, effort, and commitment.
 But as the companies below illustrate, when done right it can be very very much worth it.